Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - *Workflow*
   Click the drop-down list to display a specific workflow type.
 All workflows created in the *Workflows* menu entry are available in the list.
-For detailed information about creating a workflow, see [Create a workflow](../Operation/01_ManageWorkflows.md#create-a-workflow).

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for a workflow.